 The Ohio Psychological Association invites undergraduate and graduate students conducting research on psychology-based topics to present poster summaries at its Annual Convention.
-The 2018 OPA Convention will be held at Quest Business & Conference Center in Columbus April 26, 27 and 28.
+The 2019 OPA Convention will be held in Columbus April 24, 25 and 26.
 The poser session is generally held on the last day of the convention, but check the convention schedule to confirm.
 Posters may report on empirical (quantitative or qualitative) studies or non-empirical (theoretical/review) projects.

 Applications for the 2018 Poster Session are no longer being accepted.
 Information regarding the 2019 Poster Session will be available in December 2018.